Wilbarger General Hospital Data Breach Affects PHI and PII

 Updated

-Wilbarger General Hospital Data Breach Affects PHI
+Wilbarger General Hospital Data Breach Affects PHI and PII

 Wilbarger General Hospital

-Wilbarger General Hospital, a short-term, acute-care community hospital located in Vernon, Texas, recently experienced a data security incident that may have affected patients and staff.
 On Oct.
 20, 2025, the hospital discovered suspicious activity within its email environment.
-Immediate action was taken to secure the system and independent computer forensic experts were engaged to investigate the matter.
+Action was taken to secure the system and independent computer forensic experts were engaged to investigate the matter.

-The investigation revealed that an unauthorized actor gained access to an employee’s email account for a short period.
 By Nov.
 25, 2025, it was determined that protected health information (PHI) was present in the compromised account, which typically covers details such as medical diagnoses, treatment information, or other health-related data.
+In addition, PII such as names, Social Security numbers, dates of birth, address, phone numbers, financial information such as account number and credit/ debit numbers, driver's licenses, and other government-issued ID numbers like passports.

 Wilbarger General Hospital's response

-In response to the breach, the hospital promptly secured its email environment and engaged external cybersecurity specialists to analyze and strengthen its systems.
-Actions taken include changing passwords and implementing multi-factor authentication for email accounts to prevent similar incidents in the future.
+In response to the breach, the hospital secured its email environment and engaged external cybersecurity specialists to analyze and strengthen its systems.

 If you believe your personal information may have been compromised in this breach: